 Qualifying veterans1 can apply for a Pre-Need (before death) Eligibility Determination stating that they are eligible for burial in a VA national cemetery.
 If eligible, the VA will pay for the opening and closing of the grave, burial liner, headstone/other marker provided by the government, and ongoing care of the gravesite.
-In order to be eligible, the applying veteran must not have received a dishonorable discharge.2 In order to apply for a Pre-Need Eligibility Determination, the vet (or surviving family member seeking eligibility) should3:
+In order to be eligible, the applying veteran must not have received a dishonorable

-1 Spouses and minor children are also eligible for burial in a VA cemetery.
-So are disabled unmarried adult children.
-Folks applying for pre-need eligibility for disabled unmarried adult children of a deceased veteran should also provide doctor-verified documents describing the disability, when it arose, how the child is dependent on the veteran, and the marital status of the child.
+1 Spouses and minor children of qualifying veterans are also eligible for burial in a VA cemetery.
+So are disabled unmarried adult children of qualifying veterans.
+Those applying for pre-need eligibility for disabled unmarried adult children of a deceased veteran should also provide doctor-verified documents describing the disability, when it arose, how the adult child was dependent on the veteran, and the marital status of the adult child.